freeCodeCamp/chapter/CONTRIBUTING.md

   > *Invalid'prisma_1.prisma.chapters.findMany()* </br>

   **Solution:** The [database needs to be initialized](https://github.com/freeCodeCamp/chapter/blob/main/CONTRIBUTING.md#initializing-the-database).
 Run `npm run db:reset` to clear and re-create the database tables.

+  * **Problem:**  I have come back after a long period of time, and chapter isn't working. </br>
+    **Solution:** In chapter development, `.env.example` has changed quite a bit.
+Be sure to sync up your .env with .env.example or things won't work until you do.
 </details>

 <details>